Administrator and Workgroup Editor Guide

 In the “Users” tab, search for any individuals you want to send the magazine to.
 Click “+” to add them to the email list.

-In the “Groups” tab, select any workgroups you want to receive this magazine.
+In the “Groups” tab, select any workgroups you want to send the magazine to.
 All of the workgroup’s members will be emailed new issues.